 About the Geisinger Cancer Institute

-The Geisinger Cancer Service Line provides integral and personal care by experienced hematologists and medical oncologists at multiple care delivery sites throughout Pennsylvania.
-The cancer programs at both Geisinger Medical Center and Geisinger Wyoming Valley (GWV) are accredited by the American College of Surgeons Commission on Cancer as well as achieving QOPI® (Quality Oncology Practice Initiative) certification from the American Society of Clinical Oncology (ASCO).
-The bone marrow transplant program is accredited by the Foundation for Accreditation of Cellular Therapy (FACT).
+The Geisinger Cancer Institute provides integral and personalized care by experienced hematologists and medical oncologists at multiple care delivery sites throughout Pennsylvania.
+The cancer programs at both Geisinger Medical Center (GMC) and Geisinger Wyoming Valley (GWV) are accredited by the American College of Surgeons Commission on Cancer as well as achieving QOPI® (Quality Oncology Practice Initiative) certification from the American Society of Clinical Oncology (ASCO).
+The bone marrow transplant program is Autologous Stem Cell Transplant accredited by the Foundation for Accreditation of Cellular Therapy (FACT).
 The Geisinger Cancer Institute is also an NCI-supported Community Clinical Oncology Research Program (NCORP) which is the core of the oncology clinical trials program providing a direct link to the NCI.
-Geisinger Cancer Institute currently has more than 90 clinical trials open and available for many different cancer, precancerous conditions and supportive care.
+Through the Janet Weis Children's Hospital, pediatric inpatient and outpatient services are provided to pediatric hematology and oncology patients.